mapninja/Earthsys144/week04/06_areal_interpolation_with_qgis.md

 4. use an area-based weight to estimate how much of each block group's population belongs in each hazard polygon
 5. summarize the weighted population totals by hazard risk level

 > **Concept note:** Areal interpolation is a way of transferring attribute values from one set of polygons to another when their boundaries do not match.
-In this lab, we are assuming that population is distributed evenly within each block group.
-That assumption is not perfect, but it gives us a practical estimate.
+In this lab, we are using a simple area-weighting method, which assumes that population is distributed evenly within each block group.

+> **Concept note:** A more advanced and often more accurate method is to build the weight from the **linear length of streets** in the overlapping areas, rather than from polygon area alone.
+Street infrastructure often correlates more closely with population density, which helps reduce distortion from large but lightly populated spaces such as golf courses, industrial parks, or other land-extensive features.

 ## Getting Ready